Understanding the different types of love.

 From an Original Latin word rather than Greek.

-Means “game” or “play,” Similar to the Greek word ερωτοτροπία, which means “courtship.”
-So, Ludus playful love is both fun and carefree.
+It means “game” or “play.”
+Similar to the Greek word ερωτοτροπία, which means “courtship.”
+So, Ludus’s playful love is both fun and carefree.

 Accordingly, Ludus alludes to a playful and noncommittal love.
 For instance, it applies to flirting, seduction, and casual sex.
 As the name explains, it is love as a game.